rwxrob/rwx.gg/_old/boost/steps.md

 1. Summary and History of Cloud Native Technologies
 1. Summary and History of Legal Licensing

-## Backend Boost
+## Server-Side Boost

-1. Understanding Backend Computing and Services
+1. Understanding Server-Side Computing and Services
 1. Installing Docker
 1. Running Linux Containers
 1. Understanding How Computers Work